Grid Obstacle Representation of Graphs: Existential results

 Since the starting and ending portion of $\cP$ belongs to $B^{\epsilon}(u)$ and $B^{\epsilon}(v)$ respectively, both the end portions will be green.
 If there is only one blue portion in $\cP$ between these starting and ending green portions, then $\cP$ is of the form {\sf GBG}.
 Hence, without loss of generality, assume that there are two blue portions.
 All the blue portions have to be disjoint because of Observation~\ref{obs:tubeproperty} and Lemma~\ref{lem:stline_to_Manhat}.
 So, there must be a green portion between these two blue portions.
 Hence, the path is of the form {\sf GBGBG}.

 Let the middle green portion of $\cP$ belong to $B^{\epsilon}(w)$.
 Notice that according to our definition, $w$ also acts as an obstacle.
-By the modification of paths inside $B^{\epsilon}(w)$ and the placement of the obstacles, including the corners of $B^{\epsilon}(w)$, it is clear that both the blue portions must touch the same side of $B^{\epsilon}(w)$.
+By the placement of the obstacles, including the corners of $B^{\epsilon}(w)$, it is clear that both the blue portions must touch the same side of $B^{\epsilon}(w)$.
 See Figure~\ref{fig:GBG}.
 The path can not be a straight Manhattan path also because of the corner obstacles.
 Hence, $\cP$ can not be a Manhattan path and each Manhattan path is of the form {\sf GBG}.

 Using this lemma, we show that each edge $uv\in E$ corresponds to a Manhattan path between $u$ and $v$.

 \begin{lem} There is an edge $uv\in E$ if and only if there is a Manhattan path between $u$ and $v$ in the embedding. \end{lem} \begin{proof} By Lemma \ref{lem:stline_to_Manhat}, it is clear that each edge $uv$ in the planar graph is represented by a Manhattan path $M(uv)$ connecting $u$ and $v$.